About the English Programs

 - We are a member of Sigma Tau Delta, the National Honor Society of English, and elect officers each year.
 Sigma Tau Delta provides a strong voice for students, organizing social and cultural activities and working closely with the faculty sponsor and other faculty in setting the direction of the department.

 - We select deserving students to serve in a number of on-campus internships and engaged learning opportunities.
 As on-campus interns, students may work with social media as editors and writers, or as tutors for international students in our English for Academic Purposes Program.
 They may also work as graphic designers and readers for our flagship literary journal, The Gingko Tree Review.
-Occasionally, students may have opportunities to work as grant writers for various on-campus programs such as the Women’s Resource Center at the Rose O’Neill House.
 We also help students develop off-campus internships and engaged learning experiences in their home communities.

 - Students take leadership positions planning and organizing various events that feature visiting writers, student readings, career fairs, and service-learning projects.